crowdsecurity/cs-opencti-external-import-connector/docs/DEVELOPER.md

 ### Update fork sources

-#### Create a release
+#### Retrieve zip for OpenCTI pull request

-Before creating a release, ensure to format correctly the `CHANGELOG.md` file and to update the `src/crowdsec/client.py` to update the user agent with the next version number.
-Then, you can use the [Create Release action](https://github.com/crowdsecurity/cs-opencti-external-import-connector/actions/workflows/release.yml).
+Before creating the zip, ensure to format correctly `src/crowdsec/client_api.py` to update the user agent with the next version number.
+Then, you can use the [Create ZIP action](https://github.com/crowdsecurity/cs-opencti-external-import-connector/actions/workflows/zip-for-opencti-pr.yml).

-#### Retrieve zip for release

-At the end of the Create Release action run, you can download a zip containing the relevant files.

 #### Create a branch for the Pull Request